Battle of Calpulalpan

-The Battle of Calpulalpan took place on December 22, 1860 during the War of Reform in the vicinity of the community of San Miguel de la Victoria in the municipality of Jilotepec de Abasolo in the State of Mexico, Mexico.
-It would be the last battle of the War of Reform (1858-1860).
+The Battle of Calpulalpan took place on 22 December 1860 during the War of Reform in the vicinity of the community of San Miguel de la Victoria in the municipality of Jilotepec de Abasolo in the State of Mexico, Mexico.
+It was the last battle of the War of Reform (1858–1860).

 Contenders

-In the first stage of the conflict the balance seemed to tilt in favor of the conservatives, who had the support of most of the formal army, but gradually the trend was reversing, until in Calpulalpan, the conservative party played its last card with its best General Miguel Miramon, commanding eight thousand soldiers, thirty guns and some of the most experienced officers such as Leonardo Márquez, Francisco A. Velez, Miguel Negrete and Marcelino Cobos.
+In the first stage of the conflict the balance seemed to tilt in favor of the Conservatives, who had the support of most of the formal army, but gradually the trend was reversing, until in Calpulalpan the conservative party played its last card with its best general, Miguel Miramón, commanding eight thousand soldiers, thirty guns and some of the most experienced officers such as Leonardo Márquez, Francisco A. Vélez, Miguel Negrete and Marcelino Cobos.

-Liberal army troops were led by General Jesus Gonzalez Ortega who had the general Ignacio Zaragoza, Leandro Valle, Nicolas Régules and Francisco Alatorre with a force of 11,000 men and 14 pieces of artillery under his command.
-His army was formed by the republican guerrillas who had risen against the coup three years ago and, despite not having mostly military education were hardened soldiers in the battlefields.
+The Liberal army troops were led by General Jesús González Ortega who had General Ignacio Zaragoza, Leandro Valle, Nicolás Régules and Francisco Alatorre with a force of 11,000 men and 14 pieces of artillery under his command.
+His army was formed by the republican guerrillas who had risen against the coup three years ago and, despite most not having military education, were hardened soldiers in the battlefields.

 Background

-After the conquest of Guadalajara on 3 November 1860 the liberals seized the military initiative.
-They began to gain territories heading toward the Mexican capital.
-To stop the advance of their enemies General Miramon left Mexico City being constantly harassed by the liberal guerrillas operating around the city.
-General Gonzalez Ortega advanced to meet him with 20,000 men.
+After the conquest of Guadalajara on 3 November 1860 the Liberals seized the military initiative.
+They began to gain territories heading toward the capital.
+To stop the advance of the enemy, General Miramón left Mexico City but was constantly harassed by the Liberal guerrillas operating around the city.
+General González Ortega advanced to meet him with 20,000 men.

-Both armies met in Calpulalpan on December 21 and, after negotiations failed, prepared for the decisive battle that would determine the war.
+Both armies met in Calpulalpan on 21 December and, after negotiations failed, prepared for the decisive battle that would determine the war.

 Battle

-The next day, despite their numerical inferiority, at 8:00 am Miramón began an attack on the liberal left wing, trying to take advantage of the superiority of their artillery.
-He was counter attacked two hours later, by the superior forces of Zaragoza on their own right flank, and by Régules in the middle.
-At the same time, General Gonzalez Ortega, Leandro Valle and Alatorre advanced to attack conservatives in the rear, in a move that decided the action of arms and the liberal victory.
+The next day, despite his numerical inferiority, at 8:00 am Miramón began an attack on the Liberal left wing, trying to take advantage of the superiority of his artillery.
+He was counter-attacked two hours later, by the superior forces of Zaragoza on their own right flank, and by Régules in the middle.
+At the same time, General González Ortega, Leandro Valle and Alatorre advanced to attack the Conservatives in the rear, in a move that decided the action of arms and the Liberal victory.
 The Conservative army was completely destroyed.
-Gonzalez Ortega pursued the decimated conservatives at the end of the battle, resulting in a total defeat for the Conservative army.
+González Ortega pursued the decimated Conservatives at the end of the battle, resulting in a total defeat for the Conservative army.

 Miramón escaped and returned to Mexico City in search of support, where he managed to gather 1,500 men, but they soon defected.
-Knowing that the war was a lost cause, he left the capital and fled toward Veracruz days later to Havana, Cuba, from where he left for France.
-He would not return until during the French Intervention.
+Knowing that the war was a lost cause, he left the capital and fled toward Veracruz and, days later, to Havana, Cuba, from where he left for France.
+He would not return until 1863 during the French Intervention.